ray-project/ray/doc/source/ray-overview/use-cases.rst

 Many Model Training
 -------------------

-Many model training and tuning are common tasks in simple machine learning use-cases such as time series forecasting.
-They require fitting of simple models on multiple data batches corresponding to locations, products, etc.
+Many model training is common in ML use cases such as time series forecasting, which require fitting of models on multiple data batches corresponding to locations, products, etc.
 Here, the focus is on training many models on subsets of a dataset.
 This is in contrast to training a single model on the entire dataset.

 ..
 TODO